Industry Trends

 Here’s what else is rising to the surface when it comes to B2B video marketing:

-Trend 5: The Strategic Use of Marketing Automation and CRM Integration in B2B
+Trend 6: More Strategic Use of Marketing Automation and CRM Integration in B2B

-The tried-and-true CRM platform is the foundation for many B2B companies in 2025.
+The tried-and-true CRM platform is still the foundation for many B2B companies in 2026.
 Taking full advantage of a CRM platform’s capabilities, alongside AI-enabled marketing automation, can save lots of time and resources, removing repetitive tasks for marketers and bringing rich data-driven insights.
-A digital B2B marketing team has to integrate the CRM, marketing automation tools, and other platforms like the customer data platform (CDP): That single source of enterprise truth, with data available to all teams in the business, will play a big role in success.
+A digital B2B marketing team should also be focused now on integrating any disparate systems, including the CRM, marketing automation tools, and other platforms like the customer data platform (CDP).
+That single source of enterprise truth, with data available to all teams in the business, will play a big role in success.

-AI-enabled tech can help generate more qualified leads, then nurture them in a targeted way, with a buyer’s journey that tailors messaging and content and doesn’t overcontact.
-With prospects, as well as at a broader level, the data captured throughout the journey can inform future marketing efforts.
+AI-enabled tech can help generate more qualified leads, then nurture them in a targeted way, with a buyer’s journey that tailors messaging and content appropriately.
+AI’s massive capacity for scale means you can capture rich data from buyer journeys to iterate and inform future campaigns.

 Key Takeaways

-2025’s top B2B marketing trends aim to cut through user fatigue and oversaturated digital channels to reach the right prospects where they are.
-New and emerging technology, like hyper-personalization and predictive analytics, combines with foundational strategies like SEO and thought leadership to help B2B digital marketers find and convert users.
+In 2026, B2B marketers are cutting through user fatigue and oversaturated digital channels to reach the right prospects where they are.
+AI capabilities will continue maturing as marketing teams explore new use cases.
+Other new and emerging technology, like hyper-personalization and predictive analytics, combines with foundational strategies like SEO, AEO, and thought leadership to help B2B digital marketers find and convert users.

 Frequently Asked Questions (FAQs)

-In 2025, B2B marketers have a lot of digital advertising channels to choose from.
-73% of B2B marketers use social media advertising and promoted posts in their marketing strategy, while email marketing, SEO, paid search, video, open web, and influencer marketing also play a role in a digital marketing mix.
+In 2026, B2B marketers have a lot of digital advertising channels to choose from.
+73% of B2B marketers use social media advertising and promoted posts in their marketing strategy, while email marketing, SEO, AEO, paid search, video, webinars, open web, and influencer marketing also play a role in a digital marketing mix.

 How can B2B companies measure the ROI of their digital marketing efforts?